Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 Coalescence events lead the building of coalescence trees, where vertices are common ancestors of children nodes and where edges are ancestry relationship.

-### The silliest, slowest discrete-time coalescent simulation eveeeer
+### The silliest, slowest discrete-time simulation eveeeer

 Let's copy this code in [your favorite R statistical language integrated development environment](https://www.rstudio.com/).